Legal Notice

 • Desjardins Securities representatives may be offered or receive a gift or entertainment that could compromise or give the impression of compromising their independence.

-• Desjardins Securities representatives could put themselves in a conflict-of-interest situation by participating in an outside business activity that could interfere with or enter into conflict with their duties.
+• Desjardins Securities representatives could put themselves in a conflict of interest situation by participating in an outside activity that could interfere with or enter into conflict with their duties.

-• Our representatives could also put themselves in a situation of conflict of interest by carrying out transactions in their personal account using confidential information, about Desjardins Securities or their clients, acquired in the performance of their duties.
+• Our representatives could also put themselves in a conflict of interest situation by carrying out transactions in their personal account using confidential information about Desjardins Securities or its clients acquired in the performance of their duties.

-Under Desjardins Securities’s Code of Professional Conduct and Compliance Handbook, the interests of clients take precedence over those of Desjardins Securities and its representatives as a matter of basic principle.
+Under Desjardins Securities’ Code of Professional Conduct and Compliance Handbook, the interests of clients take precedence over those of Desjardins Securities and its representatives as a matter of basic principle.

-Desjardins Securities’s Code of Professional Conduct and Compliance Handbook of set forth standards that guide the conduct of its representatives.
-These standards prohibit them from:
+Desjardins Securities’ Code of Professional Conduct and Compliance Handbook sets forth standards that guide the conduct of its representatives.
+These standards prohibit the following:

-• Using confidential information acquired in the course of or in connection with their duties, or exploiting a situation for the purpose of obtaining an advantage of any kind
+• Using confidential or privileged information acquired in the course of or in connection with their duties, or exploiting a situation for the purpose of obtaining an advantage of any kind.

-• Engaging in outside business activities that could interfere or conflict with their duties at Desjardins Securities
+• Engaging in outside activities that could interfere or conflict with their duties at Desjardins Securities.

-• Engaging in any activity, holding an interest in any business or participating in any partnership that may hinder or appear to hinder their independence of judgment in the best interest of Desjardins Securities’s clients
+• Engaging in any activity, holding an interest in any business or participating in any partnership that may hinder or appear to hinder their independence of judgment in the best interest of Desjardins Securities’ clients.

-Desjardins Securities representatives must disclose to the clients concerned any material conflict of interest and any personal interest in a security or other investment that can be expected to affect their capacity to advise them objectively and impartially.
+Desjardins Securities representatives must disclose to the clients concerned any material conflict of interest and any personal interest in a security or other investment that can be expected to affect their capacity to advise them objectively and impartially, where appropriate.

-Desjardins Securities representatives must disclose to their employer any situation that can be reasonably expected to hinder the performance of their duties or their capacity to give objective and impartial advice.
+Desjardins Securities representatives must disclose to their employer any situation that can be reasonably expected to hinder the performance of their duties and, when applicable, their capacity to give objective and impartial advice.

-The outside business activities of our representatives must be approved by Desjardins Securities, which then assesses the presence or absence of a conflict of interest, their potential risks, and the appropriate control measures.
+The outside activities of our representatives must be approved by Desjardins Securities, which then assesses the presence or absence of a conflict of interest, potential risks and the appropriate control measures.

 We monitor and review transactions in accounts of our representatives on a regular basis.

-Desjardins Securities ensures that its practices with regards to representative compensation are not incompatible with its obligations toward its clients and do not encourage behaviour against clients’ interests.
+Desjardins Securities ensures that its practices with regard to representative compensation are not incompatible with its obligations toward its clients and do not encourage behaviour against clients’ interests.

 Related and connected issuers disclosure